City: Ecology

 Cities generate considerable ecological footprints, locally and at longer distances, due to concentrated populations and technological activities.
 From one perspective, cities are not ecologically sustainable due to their resource needs.
 From another, proper management may be able to ameliorate a city's ill effects.
 Air pollution arises from various forms of combustion, including fireplaces, wood or coal-burning stoves, other heating systems, and internal combustion engines.
-Industrialized cities, and today third-world megacities, are notorious for veils of smog (industrial haze) which envelop them, posing a chronic threat to the health of their millions of inhabitants.
-Urban soil contains higher concentrations of heavy metals (especially lead, copper, and nickel) and has lower pH than soil in comparable wilderness.
+Industrialized cities, and today third-world megacities, are notorious for veils of smog (industrial haze) that envelop them, posing a chronic threat to the health of their millions of inhabitants.
+Urban soil contains higher concentrations of heavy metals (especially lead, copper, and nickel) and has lower pH than soil in the comparable wilderness.

 Modern cities are known for creating their own microclimates, due to concrete, asphalt, and other artificial surfaces, which heat up in sunlight and channel rainwater into underground ducts.
 The temperature in New York City exceeds nearby rural temperatures by an average of 2–3 °C and at times 5–10 °C differences have been recorded.
 This effect varies nonlinearly with population changes (independently of the city's physical size).
 Aerial particulates increase rainfall by 5–10%.
 Thus, urban areas experience unique climates, with earlier flowering and later leaf dropping than in nearby countries.

 Poor and working-class people face disproportionate exposure to environmental risks (known as environmental racism when intersecting also with racial segregation).
 For example, within the urban microclimate, less-vegetated poor neighborhoods bear more of the heat (but have fewer means of coping with it).